 David H. Gonzalez

-As principal at George Washington Middle School, the campus experienced significant academic growth in all state accountability areas.
-Mr. Gonzalez attributes student academic success to his heart-felt belief that “It was not only about Reading, Writing, and Arithmetic.
-Our school was all about our students.”
+Under his leadership, the campus experienced significant academic growth in all state accountability areas.
+Mr. Gonzalez attributes student academic success to his heart-felt belief that “It was not only about Reading, Writing, and Arithmetic.”
+“Our school was all about our students.”
 During his tenure at Washington Middle, he worked closely with all district support staff, parents, and students to build a strong campus community.
 Under his leadership, his team of administrators, support staff, teachers, and students, attained a TEA “Recognized” campus status numerous times through the support of his campus community of caring parents and families.

-In 2014, the United ISD Board of Trustees selected Mr. David Gonzalez as the district’s Executive Director for Middle School Instruction.
-A year later, the UISD Board demonstrated their trust in Gonzalez by naming him Associate Superintendent for Curriculum and Instruction, where he has served, for the last seven years.
-In his tenure as the district’s Associate Superintendent for Curriculum and Instruction, Mr. David Gonzalez has continued his keen vision of collaborative work with district officials, administration, teachers, students, and community leaders.
-He has spearheaded initiatives that have made a positive influence on the lives of many.
+In 2014, the United ISD Board of Trustees selected Mr. Gonzalez as the district’s Executive Director for Middle School Instruction.
+A year later, the UISD Board demonstrated their trust in Gonzalez by naming him Associate Superintendent for Curriculum and Instruction, where he served for seven years.
+During this time, Mr. Gonzalez continued his keen vision of collaborative work with district officials, administration, teachers, students, and community leaders.
+He spearheaded initiatives that made a positive influence on the lives of many.

-In 2015, Mr. Gonzalez was selected as “Texas Outstanding Service from a Community Leader” through Special Olympics Texas.
-Mr. Gonzalez’s love of students with special needs has led to his partnership with Special Olympics as the district began the “Polar Plunge” challenge in 2018.
-This endeavor allows principals and various district leaders an opportunity to either swim or be drenched in cold- water while raising funds for Special Olympics.
+In 2015, Mr. Gonzalez was recognized by the Special Olympics of Texas for Outstanding Service from a Community Leader.
+Mr. Gonzalez’s love of students with special needs has led to a partnership with the Special Olympics.
+In 2018, the district began the “Polar Plunge” challenge.
+This endeavor allows principals and various district leaders the opportunity to either swim or be drenched in cold- water while raising funds for Special Olympics.

-In 2019, Mr. Gonzalez and staff presented at the Texas Association of School Administrator’s yearly, Mid-Winter Conference on the systems which the district has in place for continued academic success.
+In 2019, Mr. Gonzalez and staff presented at the Texas Association of School Administrator’s yearly Mid-Winter Conference on the systems which the district has in place for continued academic success.
 In December of 2020, the Texas School Business, “Bragging Rights “ edition, featured Mr. Gonzalez and staff on their “Signs of Suicide” initiative which was one of Gonzalez’s initiatives to address student’s mental health, and a descriptive program to address suicide.
 In March of 2021, the Texas Association of School Administrators Professional Journal, (TASA) recognized Mr. David Gonzalez as one of four “Inspiring Leaders” in Texas.

-Mr. David H. Gonzalez is a member of the Executive Board for United Way and a member of St. Peters the Apostle Catholic Church.
-He has been a Regional Judge for HEB Excellence and was one of the keynote speakers for Special Olympics at the national conference in 2017.
+He is a member of the Executive Board for United Way and a member of St. Peter's the Apostle Catholic Church.
+He has been a Regional Judge for HEB Excellence in Education and was one of the keynote speakers for the Special Olympics at the national conference in 2017.

-So… Teaching the way students learn is what United ISD is all about.
-At UISD, it will always be all about the students and the importance of creating a well-rounded person who will play an important and successful role in our community.
-A community is only as good and successful as its people.
+In the words of educator Ignacio Estrada, “If a child cannot learn the way we teach, maybe we should teach the way they learn.”
+Gonzalez says, “Teaching the way students learn is what United ISD is all about.
+The focus will always be on the students and the importance of creating well-rounded people who will play an important and successful role in our community.
+A community is only as good and successful as its people.”